On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Introduction

 In Section 2, we provide the definition of the $g$-prior and mixtures of $g$-priors, and describe how the $g$-prior is derived for log-linear and logistic regression models.
-Section 3, contains the main contribution in this manuscript.
-In Section 4, the correspondence between log-linear and logistic regression models is illustrated using simulated and real data.
+Section 3, contains the main contributions in this manuscript.
+In Section 4, the correspondence from a log-linear to a logistic regression model is illustrated using simulated and real data.
 We conclude with a discussion.